-In the present case, however, we find it simpler to follow a somewhat different approach, based more extensively on time-ordered perturbation theory (TOPT).
+In the present case, however, we find it simpler to follow a somewhat different approach, based more extensively on TOPT.
 This avoids the necessity of introducing a large number of different Bethe-Salpeter kernels.
-Instead of using a skeleton expansion, we start from an all-orders diagrammatic expansion for $\mathcal{M}L$ in terms of an arbitrary collection of contact interactions, including all possible derivative structures.
+Instead of using a skeleton expansion, we start from an all-orders diagrammatic expansion for \mathcal{M}L in terms of an arbitrary collection of contact interactions, including all possible derivative structures.
 At this stage, the only place where we group diagrams together into composite building blocks is in the propagators.
 Here we take all propagators to be fully dressed with two classes of exceptions.
-The first applies to propagators appearing in a two-particle loop carrying the total energy-momentum $(E, \vec{P})$ .
-Then, instead of standard fully-dressed propagators defined via the one-particle irreducible (1PI) self-energy diagrams, we use a modified propagator defined via the two-particle iop splits into two, then this leads to a three-particle state that carries the total energy and momentum and can thus go on shell.
-We refer to such propagators as "2PI-dressed".
+The first applies to propagators appearing in a two-particle loop carrying the total energy-momentum (E, \vec{P}) .
+Then, instead of standard fully dressed propagators defined via the one-particle irreducible (1PI) self energy diagrams, we use a modified propagator defined via the two-particle irreducible (2PI) self energy (see Fig. 4).
+This is necessary because if one of the particles in the two-particle loop splits into two, then this leads to a three-particle state that carries the total energy and momentum and can thus go on shell.
+We refer to such propagators as "2PI dressed."
 The second exception occurs for diagrams in which a single propagator carries the total energy-momentum.
-Such a propagator must be built from self energies that are three-particle irreducible (3PI) (see Fig. 4).
-This is done so that all two- and three-particle intermediate states are kept explicit, and we call the resulting propagator "3PI-dressed".
+Such a propagator must be built from self-energies that are three-particle irreducible (3PI) (see Fig. 4).
+This is done so that all two- and three-particle intermediate states are kept explicit, and we call the resulting propagator "3PI dressed".
 The possibility of self-energy diagrams leading to on-shell three-particle states is, in fact, one of the central complications of this work.

-A second non-standard aspect of our construction, closely related to the use of 2PI and 3PI propagators, is our use of a "diagram-by-diagram" renormalization procedure.
+A second nonstandard aspect of our construction, closely related to the use of 2PI and 3PI propagators, is our use of a "diagram-by-diagram" renormalization procedure.
 All diagrams are regulated in the ultraviolet (UV) using a regulator that we do not need to explicitly specify.
 Counterterms are then broken into an infinite series of terms designed to cancel the UV divergences of each individual diagram, as well as certain finite pieces.
 We then define each diagram to be implicitly accompanied by its counterterm so that the divergence is canceled immediately.
 In fact, this construction is only crucial for self-energy diagrams.
-Let $D_i^R$ denote the renormalized ith self-energy diagram in some labeling scheme $i = 1, 2, \cdots$ .
+Let D_i^R denote the renormalized ith self-energy diagram in some labeling scheme i = 1, 2, ...
 We then require that the counterterms are chosen such that implying that each self-energy diagram scales as $(p^2 - m^2)^2$ near the pole.
 This ensures that the 1PI, 2PI, 3PI and bare propagators all coincide at the one-particle pole.
 This choice is not strictly necessary, since our final result is renormalization scheme independent, but it greatly simplifies the analysis.